 Back in the day, your bookie knew your name, your favorite team, where the steam was, wrote your ticket by hand, and paid you with a smile when you won.
 Golden Gate is proud to announce that the Circa | Sports family is bringing that energy back, guaranteeing the most dynamic betting options for the games you love in a state-of-the-art Las Vegas sportsbook.
 Located a few steps within Golden Gate, Circa | Sports elevates sports betting in Vegas to a whole new level.
 Make your bets now at Golden Gate and at the D Las Vegas.

 As the future of sports betting arrives, why not learn a little about how we got to this point in Vegas gaming?
 Las Vegas is rich in history, and it doesn’t stop at the sportsbook.
-Read below for the history and future of sports betting in Vegas, along with some tips on how to bet on sports successfully.
+Watch and read below for the history and future of sports betting in Vegas, along with insights from Derek Stevens and tips on how to bet on sports successfully.

 Gambling is legalized in Nevada.
 At this time, Las Vegas sports betting takes place with illegal bookies or with legal turf clubs.
 Popular turf clubs include the Derby Club, Saratoga Club, and Hollywood Horse and Sports Book.

 Infamous Las Vegas mobster Benjamin “Bugsy” Siegel is the first race disseminator in Nevada, offering the race wire service for bookies to share horse race information such as odds, entries, and results.

 After 20 years of legalized gambling, the federal government imposes a 10% tax on legal sportsbooks in Nevada to regulate the industry after nation-wide opposition of illegal gambling outside of the state.
 While this tax drives legal Las Vegas sports betting operations out of business, remaining sportsbooks find ways around the tax.